telenordigital/decision-flow/README.md

 attributes will be made consumable by the caller of getDecision(s)().

 Please refer to the Zoo example diagram for further details.

+## Visual Paradigm

+Besides Papyrus, the library supports Visual Paradigm as well.
+In order to use Visual Paradigm, you have to adhere to the rules similar to those of Papyrus'.
+There are some differences, though.

+1. Don't use labels to declare expressions.
+Use element names instead.
+This applies to Choice, Transition and State elements.
+2. You don't have to worry about naming elements that use expressions.
+Unlike Papyrus, in Visual Paradigm element Ids are used as keys to store information, not names.
+3. At present, you will have to export your diagram in XMI format in order to be used by the library.

+> (Regarding 3) You have to purchase Modeler edition of Visual Paradigm to be able to export diagrams as XMIs.

+Bearing that on mind, your client code might look like the following:

+	DecisionFlowDescriber describer = VisualParadigm.getInstance("path/to/xmi/file");
+	DecisionFlow<MyContext, MyPayloadClass> flow = DecisionFlow.getInstance(describer);